 In an interview with Amiga Games that Weren't (aGTW), Michael Piepgras (TTS/Oxyron) elaborated further on why game development was ceased:

 'The development stopped because of two simple reasons.
 I was starting to work in bigger PC projects, e.g. Warcommander (strategy PC) and Against Rome (strategy) where I worked as technical lead programmer.
 And my work at the university took a lot of time until I got my diploma in mathematics in early 2001.' [see full interview HERE]

 More info. about TRAPPED III, including the above-mentioned interview with coder Michael Piepgras (TTS/Oxyron), can be found HERE [Source: aGTW].

 Reportedly, the game was going to be released as FACE ATTACK in English-speaking countries, which is a loose translation of FRATZENGEBALLER.

 A German magazine preview of FRATZENGEBALLER appeared in Amiga Future 13 (June/July 97).

-TRAPPED III (demo) was released at the Computer '97 show in Köln, Germany and also appeared on CU Amiga (Jan 98) Super CD-ROM 18.
-It is available for download from the following sources:
+TRAPPED III (demo) was released at the Computer '97 show in Köln, Germany and is available for download from these sources: